 How to Save Files for Offline Use on iPhone and iPad

 Step 1: Navigate to Google Drive on your iPhone and iPad device.

 Step 2: Next, go to the file or folders, and tap on the More icon, which is represented by three dots.

 Step 3: Enable “available offline” to save a preview of the file offline.

 Tip: You can use the Google Docs, Sheets, or Slides application to edit Google Docs, Sheets, or Slides files offline.

-How to Find Files or Folders You Saved for Offline Access on iPhone and iPad
+How to Find Files You Saved for Offline Access on iPhone and iPad

 Step 1: Launch the Drive, Docs, Sheets, or Slides app.